 - Employer branding can reduce the new hire acquisition costs by 50% and attract 50% more qualified candidates.

-- A negative reputation can raise hiring costs by as much as 10% per new hire.
+- A negative reputation can raise hiring costs by almost 10% per new hire.

-- 80% of Millennials (the generation with the most representation in the healthcare field) say they prioritize people and culture fit above career potential when choosing a place to work.
+- 80% of Millennials (the generation with the most representation in the healthcare field) say they prioritize people and culture fit above career potential when choosing a workplace.

 What Candidates Look at Online